-Clean Tracks™ Litter keeps litter in the box where it belongs with a low tracking formula that leaves your home free of dusty paw print paths.
+Clean Tracks™ keeps litter in the box where it belongs with a low tracking formula that leaves your home free of dusty paw print paths.

 The key to having your cat always use its litter box is to keep it clean.